elevationadvisor/.github/policies/code-promotion.md

 **PR Requirements:**

-- Clear description of what changed, why it was done this way, and what would break if it were changed
+- Clear description of what this change does
 - Linked task or priority item (if applicable)
 - Feature flag noted (if used)
 - At least one other developer must approve the PR

 > The PR description is where code comprehension is enforced.
-Developers must be able to explain not just what the code does, but why it was written that way and what the downstream consequences of changing it would be.
+Developers must be able to explain what the code does at a minimum.
+Even better if they can explain why it was written that way and what the downstream consequences of changing it would be.

 ### 3. Staging Environment